 The Landregan Lecture Series began more than ten years ago when Dallas deacons and others made substantial contributions to establish the fund.

 If you would like to contribute to the continued success of the Landregan Lecture by making a donation to this fund, we would welcome your support.
 Gifts of any size are welcome, and make a difference.
 Those who give $50 or more will receive a copy of the limited edition book as a thank you. (while supplies last).
 Simply contact email@example.com to find out how to donate and receive your gift!

 To donate to the Landregan Lecture online, click here.
 You will be redirected to a online donation portal.
 Simply designate your gift to the Landregan Lecture.
 Thank you in advance for your gift!

-In 2011, the School of Ministry celebrated the thirteenth annual Landregan Lecture, which honors Steven T. Landregan, archivist, author, and former editor of the Texas Catholic.
-Previous speakers of the Landregan Lecture have included Br.
+In 2014, the School of Ministry celebrated the sixteenth annual Landregan Lecture, which honors Steven T. Landregan, archivist, author, and former editor of the Texas Catholic.
+Previous speakers of the Landregan Lecture have included Rev. James Martin, S.J., Br.
 Guy Consolmagno Consolmagno, S.J., Dr. Barbara Reid, Amy-Jill Levine, Dr. Miguel Diaz, John Allen, Margaret O'Brien Steinfels, Joseph Martos, Rev. Joseph A. Fitzmyer, S.J., Archbishop Michael Sheehan, R. Scott Appleby, Toni Craven, and Robert Barron.
 Visit this page to view past lectures.